PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 incomplete metadata, and invalid topology.
 Resume by building one indexed all-branch topology/metadata/constant/broadcast/quantization/removal plan before mutation and turning all 27 xfails green without changing valid behavior or either production call.
 Do not create a pull request.
+That transactional correction is now complete in the 563-line raw owner.
+One differential `ModelIRGraphIndex`, strict all-branch topology/metadata preflight, immutable leading/tail INT32 shape contracts, false BatchMatMul flag checks, old/new broadcast equivalence, dynamic-signature and QDIM rank lifting, indexed setters, and one indexed removal turn all 27 former xfails green.
+Focused coverage now has 50 green cases, including scalar-bias and single-index contracts, while both production calls remain unchanged.
+Resume by mechanically extracting the corrected owner with exact AST and owner/wrapper equality; do not create a pull request.